 10. Dress Up No Matter What

-I’m a shoe addict, so the idea of wearing one of my favourite pairs is enough to motivate me, but match that with ripped black jeans, and a snake-skin blazer…?
-I feel like a million bucks at my own dining room table.
+I’m a shoe addict, so wearing one of my favourite pairs is enough to motivate me.
+Match that with ripped black jeans, and a snake-skin blazer — you got me feeling like a million bucks in my own home.